-Here,$x$ is the parton momentum fraction, $K(T)$ represents the dilaton slope that defines the scalar meson linear Regge trajectory at finite temperature, and $R=1$ is the AdS radius of curvature. $f_{0}(r, T)$ is the pion profile function at finite temperature.

-The Yukawa interaction term, which is proportional to $v(r,T)$, is usually neglected in both, the hard-wall \cite{Maru} and soft-wall \cite{Gutsche2, Gutsche3, Maru1} models when solving the EOM for the fermion field.
+The expression for the photon bulk-to-boundary propagator $V(Q, r, T)$ can be obtained using the EOM for the vector field with specific boundary conditions.
 For the finite temperature case, in the soft-wall model with a thermal dilaton, we use the formal replacements $z \rightarrow r, \; k \rightarrow K(T) $, which do not change the EOMs.
-Consequently, the known expression for the vector bulk-to-boundary propagator at finite temperature obtained in Ref. \cite{Gutsche2}.
-In the soft-wall model with a thermal dilaton field $\varphi (r, T)$ defined in Eq. (\ref{11}), the EOM for a vector field was obtained in the following form \cite{Gutsche2, Gutsche3}:
+Consequently, the known expression for the vector propagator at finite temperature is obtained in Ref. \cite{Gutsche2}.
+In the soft-wall model with a thermal dilaton field $\varphi (r, T)$ defined in eq. (\ref{11}), the EOM for the vector field, corresponding to the coordinate $r$, is expressed as \cite{Gutsche2, Gutsche3}:

-Here the propagator $V(Q,r,T)$ satisfies the boundary condition $V(Q, r=0, T)=1$.
+The propagator $V(Q,r,T)$ has to satisfy the boundary condition $V(Q, r=0, T)=1$.
 Eq. (\ref{14}) is similar to the one at zero temperature, and the only difference between them is the $T$-dependence of the dilaton parameter.
-So, we have the solution of Eq. (\ref{14}) written as \cite{Gutsche3}
+Hence, we have the solution of eq. (\ref{14}) written as in \cite{Gutsche3}: